Baby Shower Questions Answered

 • Don’t add too many people to the guest list unless you know your hosts can afford it.
 The more heads, the more expensive the event becomes.

-As always, reach out to us if you need support building your baby registry or any other baby planning services or check out our Baby Gear Library to help you build your own!
+As always, reach out to me if you need support building your baby registry or any other baby planning services.

 More articles you might like